keikuris/havana-docker/README.md

 This repo contains additional files to support building and running [Quackster](https://github.com/Quackster)'s Habbo Hotel v31 emulator within Docker containers.
 To avoid clashing with ongoing development, upstream files are not included (see the **To do** section).

 This is not an end-to-end solution, it is not intended for folks new to Habbo emulators or Docker.
+It is assumed you have [Traefik](https://traefik.io/traefik/) configured with [Let's Encrypt](https://letsencrypt.org/), otherwise you can expose ports directly in `docker-compose.yml`.

 ## How to use